FE6051 - Economics of Multinational Business (2021/22)

-The formative and summative assessments and feedback practices are informed by reflection, consideration of professional practice, subject-specific knowledge and educational scholarship.
+The summative assessment and feedback practices is informed by reflection, consideration of professional practice, subject-specific knowledge and educational scholarship.

-There are two types of summative assessment consisting of one individual coursework (2000 words essay) assessing learning outcome 1 and a final unseen two-hours exam, which is designed to examine learning outcome 2.
+The summative assessment consists of one individual coursework (2000 words essay) assessing learning outcomes 1 and 2.

-Through both summative assessments, students are provided with opportunities to develop an understanding of, and the necessary skills to demonstrate, good academic practice.
+Through the summative assessment, students are provided with opportunities to develop an understanding of, and the necessary skills to demonstrate, good academic practice.

 The coursework is an independent piece of work requiring the application of knowledge gained on the module.
 A feed-forward strategy is used to enable students to improve their final submission.
 The feed-forward strategy and class discussion of a detailed grading and assessment criteria create an opportunity for dialogue between students and staff and promote a shared understanding of the basis on which academic judgements are made.
-The coursework is submitted in week 8, so that students can receive a timely, constructive and developmental feedback.
+The coursework is submitted in teaching week 12.

 All the information about the processes of marking and moderating marks, the timing of assessments and deadlines for feedback provision are clearly provided in the module booklet and communicated to students through Weblearn as well.

 Comprehensive reading lists are provided to students in their handbooks.

 Reading Lists will be updated annually.

 1. Hill, C. (2017.)
 International business, competing in the global market place, 11th